IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 Once you have the `DEK`, `ENCRYPTED_DATA`, and `DATA_IV` you can make an AES-256 GCM decrypt call with all three of those parameters.
 The result will be the original bytes that were sent into the TSC for encryption.

 ### Gotchas
-This is only possible if you have or can have access to the KMS credentials and key used by the involved account (vendor provided config or tenant provided).
-Normally IronCore keeps track of the KMS configurations used to encrypt something in the `kmsConfigId` EDEK header, but without the Configuration Broker, you won't have a way to know what that points to.
-If the account in question only ever had one KMS configuration you can just use that combination of creds and keypath.
-If there were multiple configurations over time though, you'll have to use trial and error on all known keypaths / creds and map out the associations.
+This is only possible if you have or can have access to the KMS credentials and key used by the involved tenant (whether the KMS configuration was provided by the vendor or by the tenant).
+Normally, IronCore tracks the KMS configuration used to encrypt a piece of data in the `kmsConfigId` EDEK header, but without the Configuration Broker, it will be difficult to map from this ID to the actual KMS settings that were used.
+If the tenant in question only ever had one KMS configuration, you can just use that combination of creds and keypath.
+However, if there were multiple configurations used over time, you'll have to use trial and error on all known keypaths / creds and map out the associations.

 ## Example Run Output